 I love their savory flavor and hearty texture, which makes a perfect meat substitute during grilling season.
 I look for firm, well-shaped mushrooms that do not have any spots or slime on them.
 You can store mushrooms in your refrigerator in their original container (or a paper bag) for up to one week, but like most produce, they are best when fresh.
 I try to buy them the day before whenever possible.

 More mushroom recipes:

 Like I mentioned above, I have been craving and enjoying grilled mushrooms since the first time we fired up the grill this summer.
-They're my favorite food right now!
+This method for How to Cook Portobello Mushrooms is my favorite right now!
 To keep some variety in the menu, here are a couple different ways I would use these:

 - The most classic way people enjoy these Grilled Portobello Mushrooms is in a burger as a replacement for a hamburger patty.
 They're hearty and delicious!
 Grab your favorite gluten-free bun and layer on tomato, lettuce, red onion, and a few slices of avocado.
 Summertime in every bite!

 - Slice them up and eat them in tacos!
 They would be delicious on top of my Easy Sheet Pan Veggie Tacos.